CloudBoost/developers/en/datastorage/relations.md

 Here we're modelling a one-to-one relationship between Student and Address tables.

-To model one-to-one relationship, we create an `address` column in our `Student` table and choose the data-type of the column as `Relation`.
-Pick `Address` Table form the second dropdown and as it is a one-to-one relation, make sure you check the `unique` checkbox of the address column which will make sure no two student has the same address.
+To model one-to-one relationship, we create an <span class="tut-snippet">address</span> column in our <span class="tut-snippet">Student</span> table and choose the data-type of the column as <span class="tut-snippet">Relation</span>.
+Pick <span class="tut-snippet">Address</span> Table form the second dropdown and as it is a one-to-one relation, make sure you check the <span class="tut-snippet">unique</span> checkbox of the address column which will make sure no two student has the same address.

 To save an object with one-to-one relation.
 Here is the code which you need to write :